ClusterLabs/ha_cluster_exporter/README.md

 It should run inside a node of the cluster or both.

+# Usage:

+You can find RPM pkgs for the exporter here: https://build.opensuse.org/package/show/server:monitoring/prometheus-ha_cluster_exporter

+Once installed run the start the exporter inside one node of cluster:

+`systemctl start prometheus-ha_cluster_exporter`, by default it will expose on `http://YOUR_HOST_IP:9002/metrics`.

+If you open a web-browser it will serve the metrics.

+Hint:
+For a terraform deployment you can read also : https://github.com/SUSE/ha-sap-terraform-deployments

 # Features:

 - expose cluster node and resource metrics via `crm_mon` (pacemaker data xml)